cbrenton/wikiracer/README.md

 time, and was in a state where I was fairly confident I couldn't speed it up much more (Segment->The game in 0:05).

-How long I spent:
+## How long I spent (roughly)

-Basic BFS and API wrapper - 1 hour
+- Basic BFS and API wrapper - 1 hour
-Batching requests - 1 hour
+- Batching requests - 1 hour
-Caching pages to calculate path - 2 hours
+- Caching pages to calculate path - 2 hours
-Initial hacky single-file async solution - 4 hours Design of BFSBranch class with new async architecture - 1 hour Refactoring to create BFSBranch class - 1 hour
+- Initial hacky single-file async solution - 4 hours
+- Design of BFSBranch class with new async architecture - 1 hour
+- Refactoring to create BFSBranch class - 1 hour
-Cleanup - 1 hour
+- Cleanup - 1 hour
-Documentation/tests/README - 2 hours
+- Documentation/tests/README - 2 hours